 Is THC Legal in Pennsylvania?

 Only hemp-derived THC is legal in Pennsylvania.
-Such THC products are required to contain more than 0.3% Delta-9 THC.
+Such THC products are required to contain not more than 0.3% Delta-9 THC.
 It is illegal to sell or consume marijuana-derived THC in the state.

 How Much THC is in Weed?